Things to do in K’gari (Fraser Island)

 We couldn’t pass up the opportunity to be a part of this and so we boarded Air Fraser Island’s 8-seater plane and took a 15-minute scenic flight over the island.

-We looked for sharks and whales in the ocean (didn’t spot any!) before admiring the rainforests and the many beautiful Fraser Island lakes from above.
+We looked for sharks and whales in the ocean (didn’t spot any!) before admiring the rainforests and the many beautiful lakes from above.

 Go Whale Watching in Hervey Bay

-Hervey Bay has just been named the world’s first Whale Heritage Site, recognising it as the best place in the world for sustainable whale watching.
-And it certainly didn’t disappoint!
+Hervey Bay is known as the world’s first Whale Heritage Site, recognising it as the best place in the world for sustainable whale watching.
+And it certainly doesn’t disappoint!

 Every year humpback whales migrate up from Antarctica to Queensland to have their babies.